 It's right to be concerned about cyber security in the digital era.
 We are seeing the same concerns around security reported over and over again.
-We all recently witnessed the WannaCry ransom attacks, which hit home the fact that no business is immune from an attack.
+We have all witnessed the Ransomware attacks, such as WannaCry, which hit home the fact that no business is immune from a cyber-attack.
 It's therefore understandable that organisations are feeling wary.
-Our Cloud research compounds this fear of being hacked - 82 per cent of those surveyed worry about the security of the Cloud, and 76 per cent say that governments should do more to protect them and their customers from a cyber-attack.
-Yet, encouragingly, the recent attacks have only put off 20 per cent from moving to the Cloud.
+Our Cloud research compounds this fear of being hacked - 49 per cent of those surveyed worry about the security of the Cloud.